5 Best Cross Browser Compatibility Testing Tools in 2019

 - Supported browsers: Firefox, IE, Google Chrome, Minefield, Opera, Netscape, Safari, etc. with almost all versions.

-There are loads of cross-browser testing tools available like Browsershots, Browserling, IE tab, Multi-browser, BrowserEmAll, NetRendere, Litmus, etc. that help you to test the web application and mobile application (Android and iOS) for cross-browser compatibility.
+There are loads of cross-browser testing tools available like Browsershots, Browserling, IE tab, Multi-browser, BrowserEmAll, NetRendere, Litmus, etc. that help you to in web application and mobile application (Android and iOS) for cross-browser compatibility testing.
 Choosing a good cross-browser test tool often depends on your need as each of these browser compatibility checking tools come with their own traits.

 Want to share your experience with cross-browser testing tools?
 Please share in the comment section below.
 We would truly appreciate.